Satya190597/JavaInterviewQuestions/README.md

 # JavaInterviewQuestions

+## Abstract Classes - Which of the following is true?
+* Abstract classes should necessarily have abstract methods.
+* Classes having abstract methods should be abstract.
+- [ ]  Both are correct.
+- [ ]  Both are incorrect.
+- [ ]  i is correct, ii is incorrect.
+- [x]  i is incorrect, ii is correct.

+## Which keyword is used to make a non-inheritable class in Java?
+- [ ]  static.
+- [ ]  abstract.
+- [x]  final.
+- [ ]  finally.

 ## Executors and callables. - Which of the following is correct?
 * Executor manages the assignment of tasks  to threads within the thread pool.
 * Waiting Queue holds the tasks that couldn't be assigned to threads in the thread pool.